misbahulard/install-git-curl-openssl-hardway/README.md

 ### Configure the curl before compile.
 - --prefix = define the path where we install the binary and library.
-- --openssldir = define the path where we install the binary and library.
+- --with-curl = define the path where curl library that want to use.

 You can choose it to `/usr` in the real world, but for now we just tested in `/opt/git`.